pyroesp/PlayStation-1-Reset-Mod/README.md

 Versions
 --------

-ATMEGA328P - polling:
+**ATMEGA328P**, aka Arduino Nano - polling (Arduino IDE 1.8.9):
 This is the first working proof of concept that was done on an Arduino Nano.
 The program used a polling method to read data and cmd between PS1 and controller every rising edge of the clock signal.

-ATMEGA328P - INT interrupt:
+**ATMEGA328P**, aka Arduino Nano - INT interrupt (Arduino IDE 1.8.9):
 The code is similar except that instead of a polling loop, the INT interrupt is used on the SS signal and CLK signal.
 I can't actually remember if this worked, I'll have to look at my twitch vod.

-ATMEGA328PB - SPI interrupt:
+**ATMEGA328PB** - SPI interrupt (Atmel Studio 7.0):
 The ATMEGA328PB has two SPI modules.
 This version uses those SPI modules to read data and command.
 This version is way way more stable than the previous ones.

+Note: The ATMEGA328PB is pin compatible with the ATMEGA328P, which means you can replace the ATMEGA328P on an Arduino Nano to the PB version.
+Which is what I did.

-PIC16F18325 - SPI interrupt:
+**PIC16F18325** - SPI interrupt (MPLABX) IDE v5.25:
 I looked at the cheapest microchip microcontroller that had two SPI modules.
 The 16F18325 was the cheapest IIRC.
 I adapted the ATMEGA328PB - SPI interrupt to work with the PIC mcu.